atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 that have been fixed in v0.47.

-On the other hand, while v0.50 brings some interesting features in term of modularity, but it's not used by the CosmosHub yet (at the time of writing, Gaia v19 upgrade proposal is still in voting period).
+On the other hand, while v0.50 brings some interesting features in term of modularity, it is not used by the CosmosHub yet (at the time of writing, Gaia v19 upgrade proposal is still in voting period).

 In conclusion, we suggest that AtomOne depends on Cosmos-SDK v0.47.